ReNubProgrammer/mBlock5-webserver-extension/README.md

 ## Extension for CyberPi to do IoT with mBlock5 🚀
 mBlock5 Extensions for CyberPi to do IoT Task

+_Note: if you experienced bugs or error please contact the makeblock indonesia_

 ### 🍎 How to set up Playgrounds to accept Network Connections (macOS) 🍎
 1. Go to App Settings
 2. Scroll down to Capabilities